Independent AI Advisory

 How much does AI advisory cost compared to Big Four?

 Big Four AI advisory engagements for Irish organisations typically run into six figures for any substantive piece of work, billed at daily rates by mixed teams.
-Acuity AI Advisory operates on a fixed-fee basis: an AI Clarity Session from €1,500 + VAT, diagnostics and workshops from €5,000 + VAT, and full strategy and governance engagements from €15,000 + VAT.
-The total cost is agreed before any work begins.
+Acuity AI Advisory operates on a fixed-fee basis, with engagements sized to fit Irish SMEs — typically a fraction of Big Four cost.
+Smaller firms begin with an AI Clarity Session (a half-day diagnostic with written findings) and scale up to diagnostics, workshops, or full strategy and governance engagements only if and when it's the right next step.
+The total cost is agreed in writing after a short scoping call, before any work begins.

 What does Acuity do that Big Four do not?